Former Greensburg chiropractor sentenced to probation for open lewdness

 "He's a chiropractor and was doing massage," Galloway said.

 Jevicky had been a licensed chiropractor in Pennsylvania since 2007, according to state records.
-His license was suspended following his arrest in 2018 and formally expired in 2020.
+His license was suspended after his arrest in 2018, and it expired in 2020.

 Rich Cholodofsky is a Tribune-Review staff writer.
 You can contact Rich at 724-830-6293, rcholodofsky@triblive.com or via Twitter .